josmac69/technical_challenge_l/2_spark_etl/README.md

 Can you do a proposal about how to test this job with unit test, how to test a full pipeline with a integration test and how to release this job on production with data quality check?

 ## Solution

+### Python version

+- Python version of the solution is in the directory `python`.

+- Use make command inside this directory to operate the solution:
+  - `make start` - runs the solution using `docker compose up`
+  - `make stop` - stops all running containers after tests
+  - `make show-data` - shows the results from the database
+  - `make psql` - runs postgresql `psql` client in the container in terminal interactive mode for manual check in the database
+  - `make build-pylint` - builds pylint docker image for static code analysis
+  - `make pylint` - runs static code analysis using pylint